bkacjios/lua-mumble/README.md

 ### `OnServerPing (Table event)`

 Called when the server sends a responce to a ping request.
-The mumble.client will automatically ping the server every 15 seconds within mumble.client:update()
+The mumble.client will automatically ping the server every 15 seconds within mumble.loop()

 ``` lua
 Table event = {